No Way Out (2008): Event

 The third match was a "Career threatening" match between Ric Flair and Mr. Kennedy.
 In this match, had Flair lost, he would have had to retire from professional wrestling.
 Throughout the match Kennedy worked on Flair's injured leg, but in the end, Flair was able to trip Kennedy into a Figure four leglock, forcing Kennedy to submit.
 Thus, Flair won the match and avoided retirement.

 The next match saw Edge defending the World Heavyweight Championship against Rey Mysterio.
-The stipulation is that Curt Hawkins & Zack Ryder are banned from ringside.
+The stipulation was that Curt Hawkins and Zack Ryder were banned from ringside.
 Throughout the match, Edge worked on Mysterio's injured biceps, affecting Mysterio's offense.
 However, Mysterio retaliated, delivering a Tornado DDT on Edge for an unsuccessful pin attempt.
 Later in the match, Mysterio executed a 619 on Edge, but couldn't capitalize due to his biceps.
 He then attempted a Springboard Splash, but Edge speared Mysterio in mid-air, and pinned him, retaining the title.
-After the match, The Big Show made a surprise return to WWE, where he cut a promo on his recent weight loss (over 108 pounds) and future plans of becoming a champion again.
-After doing so, The Big Show began taunting professional boxer Floyd Mayweather Jr., who was in attendance and Mysterio's close friend.
+After the match, Big Show made a surprise return to WWE, where he cut a promo on his recent weight loss (over 108 pounds) and future plans of becoming a champion again.
+After doing so, Big Show began taunting professional boxer Floyd Mayweather Jr., who was in attendance and Mysterio's close friend.
 As Big Show threatened to chokeslam Mysterio, Mayweather jumped over the security wall and entered the ring to confront Big Show.
-Show then got on his knees to allow Mayweather to punch him, which Mayweather did with a combination of punches, bloodying The Big Show from the nose and mouth.
-Mayweather and his crew fled the ring, and then through the crowd, where Shane McMahon stopped The Big Show from chasing them.
+Show then got on his knees to allow Mayweather to punch him, which Mayweather did with a combination of punches, bloodying Big Show from the nose and mouth.
+Mayweather and his crew fled the ring, and then through the crowd, where Shane McMahon stopped Big Show from chasing them.

 The next match saw Randy Orton defend the WWE Championship against John Cena.
 The match started slow, with the men trading dominance.
 After a submission attempt by Cena, Orton feigned an injury outside the ring and ordered the referee Mike Chioda to count him out.
 When Cena came to check Orton's "injury", Orton delivered an RKO to Cena outside the ring.
 Orton got back in the ring and the referee started to count Cena out.
 Cena got back into the ring on a nine-count, but Orton purposely slapped the referee in the face and got himself disqualified.
-In result, Orton lost the match but retained the title.
+As a result, Orton lost the match but retained the title.
 After the match, Cena delivered an FU to Orton, and applied the STFU.